cilium/design-cfps/cilium/CFP-33716-distributed-packet-tracing.md

 Offer support for packets containing a user-defined IP option field.
 For tagged incoming flows, handle events for this flow specially; emit datapath debugging events for these packets, include the ID in the event message, and implement hubble filtering by the ID.

 ### Section 1: Packet Tagging
+### Packet Tagging Responsibility

 This feature does not implement the packet tagging (see Deferred Milestone 1: Tag Packets).
 Instead, it is the client's responsibility to tag packets via IP option embedding.
 Therefore, the key assumption for this feature is that tagged packets arrive at ingress points with an `ip_trace_id` already embedded in the IP options.

-Automatic packet tagging is not implemented for several reasons:
+#### Reasons for Not Implementing Automatic Packet Tagging:

+1. **Avoid MTU Concerns:**
-- **Avoid MTU concerns:** Automatically tagging packets can cause them to exceed the MTU, leading to fragmentation and performance issues.
+   - Automatically tagging packets can cause them to exceed the MTU, leading to fragmentation and performance issues.

+2. **Prevent Performance Loss from GRO:**
-- **Prevent performance loss from GRO:** GRO engine does not support packets with IP options.
+   - GRO engine does not support packets with IP options.

+3. **Avoid Packet Loss:**
-- **Avoid packet loss:** Some network devices and paths may not support IP options, causing tagged packets in the path to be dropped.
+   - Some network devices and paths may not support IP options, causing tagged packets in the path to be dropped.
+   - Targets that don't support IP Options:
+      - L4 ELB
+   - Targets that support IP Options:
+      - L4 ILB
+      - Services
+      - Pod-to-pod (including across VPC)

+4. **IP Checksum Recalculation:**
-- **IP checksum recalc:** When IP options are added or modified, the IP checksum must be recalculated, adding additional processing overhead and complexity.
+   - When IP options are added or modified, the IP checksum must be recalculated, adding additional processing overhead and complexity.

 By making packet tagging the client's responsibility, we ensure that Cilium remains unaffected by these concerns, leaving it to the clients to incorporate these key considerations into their use of this feature and decide how best to utilize it to suit their specific needs.